Beyond the higher rates and greater financial burden, your kids might adopt your own bad money habits for themselves!

 Bad credit can feel like an anchor weighing you down.
 No matter how hard you struggle to the surface, your lousy credit score keeps dragging you back towards the depths.
 Even if you’re careful, you could still be harming your credit in ways you didn’t even know were possible!

-And as unfair as that is, things get even less fair, because your credit won’t just affect you.
+And as unfair as that is, things get even less fair from there.
+That’s because your credit won’t just affect you.
 It can also affect your kids.
-But instead of taking this as a negative, try and take this expert advice as a warning and a motivation to rise to the challenge of improving your credit and building a better future for you and your children.

-You probably know that a lower credit score means higher interest rates.
-And that can affect your children.
+You probably know that a lower credit score means higher interest rates, and those higher rates can eat away at your finances, leaving you less money to invest in your children.